Ratery/cultural-code-bot/README.md

 # Cultural code bot
 A simple Telegram bot for lyceum project.
 Uses asynchronous [aiogram](https://github.com/aiogram/aiogram) framework. <br>
-This bot is intended to work only in DMs. <br>
+This bot is intended to work only in DMs.
-Code here serves for education purposes and for transparency.

 ## Features
 - Easy to use navigation menu with buttons